nus-cs2103-AY2223S1/ip/docs/README.md

 ```
 I gotchu fam.
 Your task has been added:
 [D][ ] math assignment (by: 23 Mar 2022 10:00)
-You have 3 task(s).
+You have 2 task(s).
 Stop procrastinating bro.
 ```

 ### `event`

-Adding events that occur on a certain date and during a time frame:`event {name of the event} /at {date of the event} {optional: start time of the event - end time of the event}`
+Adding events that occur on a certain date and during a time frame: `event {name of the event} /at {date of the event} {optional: start time of the event - end time of the event}`

 - The date of the event should be written in the form of DD/MM/YYYY.